funkybooboo/library/papers_cli.md

 ```

 If the paper has a valid URL, the PDF will be downloaded into the current directory.

+## Commands Overview

+- **init**:
+  Initializes `papers_progress.yml` from `papers.yml`.
+It flattens the papers (including related papers), assigns unique IDs, and sets the default progress (with current page cleared).

+- **reset**:
+  Resets the progress of every paper to "not started", clearing the start date, finish date, and current page.

+- **set**:
+  Updates the status for a paper using its ID.
+Accepts optional parameters:
+  - `--start_date` for "in progress" or "read" statuses (defaults to today if not provided).
+  - `--finished_date` for "read" status (defaults to today if not provided).
+  - `--page` for the current page number.
+    Supports status aliases: `ns` (not started), `ip` (in progress), and `d` (read).

+- **list**:
+  Lists the papers with all progress information, including current page.
+You can filter the list by status using either full names or aliases.

+- **download**:
+  Downloads the PDF for a specified paper using its ID.

 ## YAML File Structure